David-Vandensteen/remote-midi/README.md

 ## Bidirectional

+This diagram represents the process of sending and receiving MIDI messages between a slave computer (running rMidiClient) and a master computer (running rMidiServer) over a TCP connection.
+The slave computer sends MIDI messages to the master computer, which then uses the specified MIDI output device to send the message to a connected MIDI device.
+The master computer also listens for MIDI messages from connected MIDI in device and sends them to the slave computer.

 SLAVE COMPUTER
   -> send a midi message over TCP to master computer host
   -> listen midi message from master computer